AhmadMoussa/GORILLA-SUN-BLOG/_posts/2021-04-22-Rotation-along-the-circumference-of-a-circle.md

 <div style="width:100%;height:0;padding-bottom:100%;position:relative;"><iframe src="https://giphy.com/embed/xUOwGnC7Jqlgj7FvSE" width="100%" height="100%" style="position:absolute; pointer-events:none;" frameBorder="0" class="giphy-embed" allowFullScreen></iframe></div>

-<h2>Rotating and positioning element along the circumference of a circle</h2>
+<h2>Rotating and positioning elements along the circumference of a circle</h2>
 <p>So far, in most of my blog posts we've been dealing with arrangement of elements on a grid, however, creating circular motion should be another weapon in your creative coding arsenal.
 This light blog post explains how to achieve it in P5JS in a number of different ways.
 Starting with the simplest form: rotating a point around a circle.</p>

 <p>To create a rotating point, we usually need 3 parameters: the center of the circle around which we are rotating, the radius, and the angle.
 To make this point actually move around the circle, the parameter for the angle needs to be a linearly increasing parameter, which, as always, is time in form of the millis() function.
 The snippet of code that follows the comment defines the rotating point:</p>